kosalgeek/generic_asynctask/README.md

         //You pass postData as the 3nd argument of the constructor
-        //PostResponseAsyncTask loginTask = new PostResponseAsyncTask(this, postData); //deprecated PostResponseAsyncTask loginTask = new PostResponseAsyncTask(this, this, postData);
+        //PostResponseAsyncTask loginTask = new PostResponseAsyncTask(this, postData); //deprecated PostResponseAsyncTask loginTask = new PostResponseAsyncTask(this, postData, this);
         loginTask.execute("http://yoursite.com/post.php");
     }